If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

-Most people who have a HPV infection don’t have any visible symptoms and it can be months or even years before genital warts appear.
-This can make for a tricky conversation with your partner.
+Most people who have the HPV infection don’t have any visible symptoms and it can be months or even years before genital warts appear.

 If warts do appear, they can either appear on their own, or in clusters a bit like a cauliflower.
 They are normally painless but in some people they can be itchy and may become inflamed which may lead to a little bleeding.